Mixed train: Australia

 A scheduled South Australian Railways Brill railcar operated as a "mixed train" on the Milang railway line.
 The railcar usually towed one or two four-wheeled vehicles containing freight or livestock and performed shunting at the destination.

 In Australia, mixed trains were variously named as such and as "mixed freight" or "mixed goods", "car goods", or "goods train with car attached".
 In most Australian states, a mixed train was technically a goods train with passenger accommodation, meaning it had lower priority over other trains, and could be cancelled without notice if there were no goods to carry.

 The Victorian Railways had a class of train called a "limited through mixed", which limited the amount of goods and ran to a set timetable.
 It was guaranteed to run even without waiting goods.

 Forming another type of mixed train, railmotors or railcars might haul one or two goods wagons or a goods brake van carrying some freight.

-The Skitube Alpine Railway sometimes operates as a mixed service, as during winter there is no road access to Blue Cow Mountain.
+Skitube sometimes operates as a mixed service, as during winter there is no road access to Blue Cow Mountain.